MackCesar/MetalDiffusion/utilities/readMe.md

 **Video Utilities** is a script that handles all things regarding video creation.

 Currently, the zoom out function isn't working as intended.
 Beware!

+## controlNetUtilities.py
+**ControlNet Utilities** focuses on pre-processing images for the ControlNet model.

+Currently, it can only pre-process images with Canny Edge detection and Soft Edge detection.
+The reason: other pre-processing methods currently need PyTorch and my aim with the program is to be agnostic of PyTorch and TensorFlow.

+NOTE: You don't need to pre-process the image in MetalDiffusion, you can bypass it entirely.